Updated: Apr 20

 Another common question I'm asked about teaching in China - what is the pay like?
 Can you afford daily life as well as traveling?
 Foreign teachers in China are in high demand, so the teaching salary in China is very good, especially compared to salaries for ESL teachers in other countries.

 My first two years in China I worked at a university where the salary was much lower than other private schools, but this was enough for me to live very comfortably, travel quite a bit, and make student loan payments.
 When you work with younger students the salary will be much higher - working at a kindergarten, I made almost 3x the amount I made working at a university.
 Most schools will also have extra benefits like housing allowances, flight reimbursements, and end-of-year bonuses.

 Living in China gave me the opportunity to try so many things I might never have done.
 I started taking Chinese lessons.
 I learned how to play Mahjong and I became a pro at Chinese KTV.
 I started traveling solo.
 I learned the ukulele.
 Be it Chinese related or not, you'll have time to explore different hobbies and interests.

 Every teacher has different experiences and stories to tell about China.
 It can be challenging and difficult sometimes, especially when you first start teaching and you're trying to figure out life in China.
 But once you get the hang of things, you won't want to leave!

-Do you want to learn more about my experience teaching in China?
 Check out my blog (rachelmeetschina.wordpress.com) or follow me on Instagram at @rachelmeetschina